marinecoders/marines.dev/docs/opportunities.md

 <p style="float: right" class="no-margin" >
 <img width="250px" height="338px" alt="Image title" data-cms-original-src="/assets/marinecoders.png#only-dark" src="/assets/Marine Innovation Unit 600x600.png#only-dark">
 </p>
-1. Apply at the link above and select *ILB-Software Data* for the "What is your third preference for Branch / role in the unit?" drop down
+1. Apply at the link above and select *ILB- software and data* for the "What is your preference for Branch / role in the unit?" drop down
 2. An email with supplemental documents
  (Note: the application is not complete and will not be considered without both parts)